eswlab/orphan-prediction/docs/source/1_find_RNA-Seq.rst

         ./01_runSRAdownload.sh ${line};
      done < SRR_Acc_List.txt

 *Note: depending on how much data you find, this can take a lot of time and resources (disk usage).
-You may need to narrow down and select only a subset of total datasets.
-One way to choose datasets with maximal orphan representation is to select SRRs most likely to be diverse (eg: stress response, flowering tissue, or SRRs with very deep coverage).*
+You may need to narrow down and select only a subset of total SRA runs.
+Another way to choose datasets with maximal orphan representation is to select SRRs most likely to be diverse (eg: stress response, flowering tissue, or SRRs with very deep coverage).*

-Download the CDS sequences for your organism, and build transcriptome for kallisto index:
+Download the CDS sequences for the organism you are annotating, and build transcriptome for kallisto index:
 ----------------------------------------------------------------------------------------------

 .. code-block:: bash